-Agency staff who come into contact with LEP persons can access language services by determining the availability of the volunteer interpreter and trying to schedule an appointment/phone call with the LEP customer and the bilingual interpreter.
-All staff will be provided with a list of available language assistance services and additional information and referral resources (such as community organizations which can assist LEP persons).
+Agency staff who encounter LEP people can access language services by determining the availability of the volunteer interpreter and trying to schedule an appointment/phone call with the LEP customer and the bilingual interpreter.
+All staff will be provided with a list of available language assistance services and additional information and referral resources (such as community organizations which can assist LEP people).
 This list will be updated at least annually.